Felipeache/Felipeache/README.md

 Currently based in Paris I am learning more about Java, Angular, Ionic, SQL and more.

-I will be pleased to help you with your Angular, Python - Django, Django REST-Framework projects, so do not hesitate!!
+I will be pleased to help you with your Angular, Ionic, Python - Django, Django REST-Framework projects, so do not hesitate!!
 (Yep, HTML and CSS too).

 Besides coding I also do like Croosfit, Outdoors biking and my Mavic Mini.  🏋️  🚵